matboivin/wandroulette/README.md

 ## Get wandred

 Done for zsh to be used at school 42 or inside 42's VM.
-Bash compatible (TODO: update the readme, see Future improvements).

 ### Oh yeah insult me wandre